 But what does inflation mean for your personally?

 Money in the Bank

 Generally, inflation is not good for savers.
 In fact, it’s the main risk associated with what’s seen as a safe place for your money.
-The Bank of England base rate is currently at an all-time low of just 0.1%, so it’s simply not possible to find a savings account that will keep pace with price rises.
+The Bank of England base rate is currently at 1.25%, so it’s simply not possible to find a savings account that will keep pace with price rises.

-This month, the UK rate of inflation has increased to 9.1% from 2.5% this time last year.
-In real terms, all savings accounts will now be losing value.
+The UK rate of inflation has increased to 9.1% from 2.5% this time last year.
+In real terms, all savings accounts with bank and building societies are losing value.
 Like my paddle board losing pressure, your cash loses its buying power if inflation is higher than the interest rate you earn.

 Over the long term, that can be catastrophic.
 For that reason, it’s important to understand at least the basics of investing into stocks and shares.
 Whether that be through your pension, ISAs or other investments, it’s a good antidote to the long term impact of inflation.